-The oversight of the Group's risk management process is the responsibility of the Managing Director who is assisted by the heads of department of the respective operating companies.
+The oversight of the Group's risk management process is the responsibility of the Managing Director who is assisted by the Heads of Department of the respective operating companies.
 The Company has established a Risk Management Committee ("RMC") whom together with the Audit Committee, are entrusted to ensure more effective and efficient identification, evaluation, management and reporting of Group's risks.
 Its functions include, inter alia:

-- developing risk management framework; - coordinate the updating of the risk profile; - · monitor the implementation of action plans; and - review and assess the applicability of the control environment in mitigating risk.
+- developing Risk Management Framework; - coordinate the updating of the risk profile; - monitor the implementation of action plans; and - review and assess the feasibility of action plans and the overall of the control environment in mitigating risk.

-The Company has in place an enterprise-wide risk management ("ERM") framework.
+The Company has in place an Enterprise-Wide Risk Management ("ERM") framework.